 All interns will be assigned four 3-month rotations as well as outpatient individual, group and family/couples therapy casework, and psychological assessment cases.
 Interns will also attend didactics, case conferences and other seminars, in addition to receiving 3-4 hours per week of individual and group supervision.
 All interns will have varying degrees of and exposure to lifespan work.

 Adult Correctional/Forensics interns will be required to rotate through Riker's Island Jail for two rotations of three months each (within different services at the jail) and will also have one rotation through the Women's Forensic Unit of Elmhurst Hospital in combination with the Bronx Forensics Court Clinic.
 The fourth rotation can be of the intern's choosing.
 Testing and Assessment as well as outpatient individual, group and family cases may include some work across the lifespan.
 The Adult Correctional/Forensics Track has two full time positions.
-There are no citizenship or residency requirements for this track.
+Due to grant requirement, applicants must be either US citizens or permanent residents.

 Applications are to be submitted through AAPI online.
 For internship questions or for a prospectus, contact Dr. Block at (718) 334-3913 or by email at blockd@nychhc.org.